ovh/docs/pages/web/clouddb/configure-database-server/guide.en-ie.md

 ## Objective

-With the CloudDB database servers, you can influence your server’s global settings.
+With the Web Cloud Databases database servers, you can influence your server’s global settings.
 You can also view your server's activity.

 **Find out how to configure and optimise your database server.**

 ## Requirements

-- A [CloudDB instance](https://www.ovh.ie/cloud/cloud-databases/) (included in a [Performance web hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/)).
+- A [Web Cloud Databases instance](https://www.ovh.ie/cloud/cloud-databases/) (included in a [Performance web hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/)).
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie)

 ## Instructions